A Mediator’s Guide to Post-Election Conversations: 5 Steps to Navigating Political Discourse

 But here is the hard part: Remaining silent is not the same thing as listening.
 When the other person is speaking, resist the temptation to use that time to formulate your argument or develop a retort for a cherry-picked portion of the conversation.
 If you are confident in your position, you do not need to deconstruct the argument of the person on the other side of the conversation.

 Take the conversation offline – After my opening statement, the caucus is the single most valuable tool in resolving conflict.
-Those who are not familiar with the mediation process, the caucus is a tool unique to settlement negotiations with a professional neutral.
+For those who are not familiar with the mediation process, the caucus is a tool unique to settlement negotiations with a professional neutral.
 It allows for ex-parte communication between the mediator and one of the parties.
 The simple act of removing the parties from the same room in order to have an independent (and sometimes candid) conversation does several things.
 It instantly defuses tensions that could otherwise derail attempts at reconciliation.
 More importantly, it provides each party with some safe space, giving them the feeling that they have gained control of the situation.

-If we are being honest, the overwhelming majority of political-infused conflict that we may find ourselves embroiled in over the next few days, weeks or months will be of the online variety.
+If we are being honest, the overwhelming majority of political-infused conflict that we may find ourselves embroiled in over the next few days, weeks, or months will be of the online variety.
 Someone will take the bait of a troll and fire off an emotional response to a half-baked statement.
-Then they will sit and wait impatiently, refreshing their browser with boxing gloves on, waiting for a response that will give way to a series of misguided jabs that do nothing more that deepen the divide that is already present.
+Then they will sit and wait impatiently, refreshing their browser with boxing gloves on, waiting for a response that will give way to a series of misguided jabs that do nothing more than deepen the divide that is already present.

 So, if you are feeling strongly about a subject or wish to seriously debate the position of a Facebook friend, suggest that you two connect via phone to discuss the matter further.
 If you do not have the person’s number or do not want to put the time and energy into an actual conversation, then what do you care what their political leanings are anyway?
 It’s probably just best to let it go.